peteroupc/CBOR/docs/PeterO.TrapException.md

 <b>Returns:</b>

-The precision context used during the operation that triggered the trap. ay be null.
+The precision context used during the operation that triggered the trap.
+May be null.

 ### Error